Next year's application round opens on January 22. By then this

 possible after you have graduated!
 Here you find additional

-language of instruction into English also when it comes to our
+language of instruction will be English in our BFA

-bachelor's (BFA) programme.
-A large percentage of the staff as well
+MFA programme.
+A large percentage of the staff as well as guest

-as guest teachers that we invite to the school are English speaking
+teachers that we invite to the school are English speaking and so

-and so it makes sense to offer both programmes in English.
-The
+it makes sense to offer both programmes in English.
+The entry

 the English language requirement.
 If you do not meet the